Course Descriptions 2024-2025

 Mathematics

 Students complete weekly packets that will be introduced in class and practiced during the week.
-Bi-weekly quizzes and quarterly tests will go over material learned in past weeks and will be administered at home.
-When in class, students practice multiplication facts and participate in activities that pertain to the concepts for the week.
-Students who display personal improvement or excellence for a concept are awarded prizes for their accomplishments.
+When in class, students review previously learned skills and participate in activities that pertain to the concepts for the week.

 Math Fundamentals